 Aleeta is from Atlanta, Georgia and my dad meets her on the internet I guess.
 She comes up to visit us one weekend after seeing her son off to college in Boston.
 She is sweet smiles and a soft, drawling accent.
 The vowels shift around unpredictably in her sentences and I think she must know that her accent is beautiful to me because she always turns on her thick, southern charm for me.

-I am 10 now and I’m in middle school and things are weird.
+I’m in middle school now and things are weird.
 Things have happened to make me weird and it feels like Aleeta knows it.
 I assume she’s been told some of those things or maybe she just figures them out because she seems pretty smart.
 Sometimes she looks at me like I’m glass too, which only further confirms my suspicions.
 She visits a handful of times despite living 800 miles away.
 I’m floored by this.
 I rarely saw the other women before her, but Aleeta is different from them.
 I like her.
 I like her more than I like my father all the time and I like her more than I like my mother sometimes.

 She seems old fashioned because of the way she wears her hair and her accent but she isn’t really.
 She’s full of vigor and ideas and kindnesses.
 Her face is round and soft with few wrinkles, her hair is longer than most adults but most notably she always wears thick, long false lashes but minimal makeup.
 All her features stay rounded and youthful on her plump face making her look like a Baroque painting.
 She cooks like a dream and fries food when I have a bad day.
 One time we make dinner in the kitchen together and she lets me help her.
 I feel really blessed by this.